en

 Stability

-UV resistance and weather resistance
+UV and weather resistance

-Frost resistance of sealants and adhesives
+Frost stability of sealants and adhesives

 Mould